Recently I polled my readers on their top struggles with running. And today I’m answering your top questions about strength exercises.

 - Standard Core (updated with new variations)

-- Ballista – runner-specific exercices that improve your ability to move in multiple planes of motion
+- Ballista – runner-specific exercises that improve your ability to move in multiple planes of motion

 - Pike – gym workout focusing on full body strength